-His debut feature film, Face2Face, deals with the creation of self-identity through social-media - a Frankenstein for the digital age.
-Face2Face is scheduled for release in 2020.
-Jon has previously written and directed a number of award nominated short films with the Human Factory Filmmaking Collective which he formed in 2004, including the internationally exhibited sci-fi short Quantum (2008) and the internationally acclaimed American Gun (2011), distributed.
-His debut feature screenplay Donna4Eva was shortlisted for a David Lean Award and he was subsequently commissioned to write three feature screenplays for Fireback Films.
+His debut feature film, face2face, won best director at both the Alternative Film Festival, Canada and the Word Distribution Awards, USA.
+The film was a finalist in the prestigious Gold Movie Awards, UK.
+His follow up, filmed during lockdown - 'Last night, locked in... was an Honorable Mention at the L.A.
+Neo-Noir Festival and won Best Supporting Actor at the World Film Carnival, Singapore.
+Jon has previously written and directed a number of award nominated short films with the Human Factory Filmmaking Collective which he formed in 2004, including the internationally exhibited sci-fi short Quantum and the internationally acclaimed American Gun.
+His debut feature screenplay Donna4Eva was shortlisted for a David Lean Award.

-He has also worked in radio where he has written and directed three feature length plays, Tangier, Toy Soldier and Entangled, all broadcast on Resonance FM.
+For radio he has written and directed three feature length plays, Tangier, Toy Soldier and Entangled, all broadcast on Resonance FM.
 Jonathon was subsequently commissioned by WhoSaid?
-Theatre to adapt Toy Soldier for a two week run at the Brockley Jack Theatre (2016).
+Theatre to adapt Toy Soldier for a two week run at the Brockley Jack Theatre.

-Jonathon is currently working on a slate of feature films, a forthcoming run of Under the Radar and a new play for theatre.
+Jonathon is currently working on a slate of feature films and a forthcoming run of Under the Radar at the Old Red Lion Theatre.
 He is always looking for creative collaborations.